yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 ## Upper Level
 ### 1. The Pedestal (**The Crown**)
 - The stairs descend from the **Schul** a large hexagonal room.
 The walls are unpainted and marred with broken clay, as if purposefully left unshaped.
 - A beautifully-wrought statue of a broken circle stands on a pedestal in the center of the room.
+The light reflecting off the sculpture is so reflective it causes temporary blindness if stared at for too long.
 - The sculpture appears to face the viewer no matter where in the room they stand.
 A series of mirrors are positioned in each corner create the illusion; the object's true location is high up in the ceiling.
 - The **South** exit is blocked by a wall of brackish mud nearly 8 feet high.
 Halfway up there is a hole large enough to fit two arms through.
 The tunnel beyond appears dark.
 The lettering on top is smudged and broken.
 - To the **West** is an exit with no carvings above the doorway, but beyond the tunnel walls are lined with a swirling maelstrom of letters covering nearly every inch, with no conceivable meaning.
 It leads to the  to the **Workshop**.
 - The tunnel **East** leads to the **Courtyard**.
 The archway above contains the symbol of a closed eye.
 It smells of dead flowers; the sounds of rushing water echo throughout.

 ### 2. Central Tunnel

-### 2a.
+- The tunnel walls are painted yellow, blue, pink, violet, white, red, orange, and gold.
+-

 ### 3. The Workshop (**Understanding**)
 - The walls are painted a vibrant green; the room smells like smoke and sweat.